ericwoud/buildR64arch/README.md

 ### Choose your setup

 There are basically 2 setups to choose from.
 RouTer and AccessPoint.
-Some extra variants are added, according to the selected board'hardware.
+Some extra variants are added, according to the selected board/hardware.

 1. RouTer setup sets up the wan port (optionally a sfp port) as a dhcp client.
 It should get an IP number from your main router or modem or such.
 The lan ports and wlan interfaces are all setup in 1 bridge, called brlan.
 The bridge is setup with IP number 192.168.5.1.
 The bpi's wan port should be connected to a lan port of your main router/modem.
 Traffic from brlan is forwarded to wan, using masquerade.
+Clients connecting to your bpi board are getting an IP number from the dhcp server listening on brlan bridge.

 2. AccessPoint sets up all ports and wlan interfaces under 1 bridge called brlan.
 The bridge is setup with IP number 192.168.1.33.
 The bpi board should be connected lan-lan with your main router.
 The subnet should match the subnet of your router's lan subnet (first 3 numbers of IP).
 If not matching, then edit either one to match.
 Clients connecting to your bpi board are bridged with your router/modem so they should get an IP through your main router/modem's dhcp server.